 How to Stay Safe in Vienna

-Always trust your gut instinct.
-If a taxi driver seems shady, stop the cab and get out.
-If your hotel is seedier than you thought, get out of there.
+When in doubt, always trust your instincts.
+If a taxi driver seems shady, get out.
+If your hotel or accommodation is seedier than you thought, go somewhere else.
 Make copies of your personal documents, including your passport and ID, in case of an emergency.

 The most important piece of advice I can offer is to purchase good travel insurance.
-Travel insurance will protect you against illness, injury, theft, and cancellations.
+Travel insurance protects you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you:

 Vienna Travel Guide: The Best Booking Resources